Wildhoney/ngContextMenu/README.md

 </ul>
 ```

 Once you have the partial configured you can hook up the `ngContextMenu` directive using the `data-context-menu` attribute &ndash; passing along the path to your previously crafted partial.
-You will also need to supply an `ngModel` which will be used to evaluate the template.
+You may also supply an *optional* `ngModel` which will be used to evaluate the template &ndash; otherwise it will be evaluated against an empty object `({})`.

 ```html
 <li data-context-menu="context-menus/message.html" ng-model="message"></li>